4d/docs/versioned_docs/version-20-R2/Concepts/classes.md

 :::info

-The `property` keyword can only be used in class methods and outside any `Function` block.
+The `property` keyword can only be used in class methods and outside any `Function` or `Class Constructor` block.

 :::